zero12srl/TrAPP-lib-iOS/README.md

     }
 }
 ```
-To add this file to the library the `setDefaultsStrings` method should be used.
-This method saves the provided strings in the local database.
+To add this file to the library must be used the `setDefaultsStrings` function.
+This function saves the provided strings in the local database.

 ``` swift
 try await translator.setDefaultsStrings(fileURL: localPath)